zenigataphp/http/README.md

 - Integrate any PSR-15 compatible middleware, router, or handler.
 - Plug in a PSR-11 container to lazily resolve handlers and middleware by service ID.
 - Extend or replace the `ErrorHandlerInterface` to customize error rendering, logging, or formatting.
-- Customize how the `Router` resolves and invokes handlers by providing your own implementations of `HandlerResolverInterface` or `HandlerInvokerInterface` (e.g. advanced integration with dependency injection containers, or specialized invocation strategies).
+- Customize how the `Router` resolves handlers by providing your own implementations of `HandlerResolverInterface`.

 ## Contributing